qusers/Q6/tests/test5/README.md

-This test is set up to both use the new topology and separate scaling, with serial execution standards generated according to run_test_serial_benchmark This test uses the Berendsen thermostat and leap frog integration
+This test is set up to both use the new topology and separate scaling, with serial execution standards generated according to run_test_serial_benchmark Also, standard NPT ensemble values are set to test volume change This test uses the Berendsen thermostat and leap frog integration

 Equilibration (Heating)